 The Group's parent and controlling shareholder, GLP, is a global leader in providing logistics solutions and modern logistics and warehousing facilities.
 With strong shareholder support and integration with GLP, the Group believes that it has a competitive advantage over its competitors and will be able to continue leveraging support from its relationship with GLP and its subsidiaries and affiliates to further enhance its competitiveness to meet its customer's needs, improving management capabilities and corporate governance and further strengthening the Group's brand equity and credibility.
+GLP has global operations across Brazil, China, Europe, India, Japan, the United States and Vietnam and has assets under management in real estate and private equity.

-With 66.21 per cent. of the Company's share capital under GLP's ownership, GLP provides strong shareholder support to the Group and sets the key strategies of the Group.
+With 84.30 per cent. of the Company's share capital under GLP's ownership, GLP provides strong shareholder support to the Group and sets the key strategies of the Group.
 The commonality of shareholders (such as Hopu Logistics Investment Management ("HOPU") and Bank of China) at both the GLP and Group levels also ensures further alignment of strategy and focus for the Group.
 At the operational level, while the Company is responsible for the day-to-day management and operations of the Group and has its own investment committee and decision-making process, these remain guided by GLP.
 The Group also shares the same capital allocation, risk management structure and risk return threshold methodology as GLP, which aims to deliver strong returns for all stakeholders through the creation of synergies between the logistics ecosystem and asset management and operations.
-In relation to management, five out of eight of the Group's directors are executive committee members of GLP, and the board of directors of the Group is supported by a senior management team with members who have been serving in GLP since its establishment.
+In relation to management, five out of six of the Group's directors are executive committee members of GLP, and the board of directors of the Group is supported by a senior management team with members who have been serving in GLP since its establishment.

 The Group believes that it has a competitive advantage derived from the continued strong support from GLP in terms of its brand name and expertise in the logistics and warehousing facilities industry.
-As the largest provider of modern logistics and warehousing facilities in the PRC, according to Cushman & Wakefield in its Greater China Logistics Market Research for the fourth quarter of 2020, being part of the GLP global brand has enhanced the Group's strong reputation with logistics and warehousing facilities customers in the PRC, which helps promote brand recognition.
 The GLP brand is recognised internationally and is associated with quality, responsiveness and excellence, which provides a strong platform for the Group to further attract both well-known international and domestic customers.
-In addition, GLP's shareholders such as HOPU, Bank of China, Vanke and Hillhouse assist the Group with strengthening both GLP's and the Group's client base.
+In addition, GLP's shareholders such as HOPU, Bank of China, China Vanke Group and Hillhouse assist the Group with strengthening both GLP's and the Group's client base.
 The Group's high historical customer retention ratios, which, in turn, reflect customer demand for the facilities and services that the Group provides, are a strong reflection of the competitive advantages of the Group.